department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/search-feature-inside-LC/LC-search-requirements.md

 __Question still TBD__
 - Every article page has a search bar.
-- The search comes above the H1. __We need to verify this can be done without creating a senmantic header problem.__
+- The search comes above the H1. __We need to verify this can be done without creating a semantic header problem.__
 - User error states: experience and messaging when a LC search brings back zero results.
 (I think Beth Potts has already provide a draft of this message somewhere.)

 __Other questions?__